JadeCong/JadeCong.github.io/contents/about/example_about.md

 ## Example About

-Example about is a page for posting a real page related to about which will be published.
+Example about is a page-type post related to about which will be published.